Killeeshil ambush

 The Killeeshil ambush took place on 15 July 1994, when an armour plated vehicle of the Royal Ulster Constabulary (RUC) was intercepted by a tipper lorry driven by a Provisional IRA active service unit from the East Tyrone Brigade and riddled with automatic rifle fire while travelling on the Dungannon Road at Killeeshil crossroads, in southern County Tyrone, Northern Ireland.
-Three members of the RUC were wounded, as well as a Sinn Féin councillor from Clones, Republic of Ireland, who by chance had been arrested earlier at the Irish border and was being transported to Belfast.
+Three members of the RUC were wounded, as well as a Sinn Féin councillor from Clones, Republic of Ireland, who by chance had been arrested earlier at the Irish border and was being transferred to Belfast.
 An elderly female motorist was also wounded.
 The action occurred a few weeks before the IRA ceasefire of August 1994.

 Background

 Expectations regarding a Provisional IRA permanent ceasefire were high by mid-1994; that decision would have the potential of moving the political process forward, which could lead to an everlasting peace in the region.
 The situation on the ground, however, revealed that the IRA was in a state of “high alert”, quizzing the experts on whether the IRA was bracing for a new phase in their military campaign or preparing to end the game from a position of force.
 The mood was dampened not only by the continuing cycle of violence, but also by the prevalent skepticism among republicans, especially those from Sinn Féin, the political wing of the IRA.
 The Downing Street Declaration had proved to be incapable of convincing the IRA to stop violence.
 In east and south County Tyrone meanwhile, the IRA East Tyrone Brigade, after taking heavy casualties in the previous years, was compelled since 1992 to change tactics, relying mostly on barrack buster mortar attacks on British security bases in the region.
 There were also a number of shootings on security facilities such as at Dungannon (June 1992), Omagh (December 1992), Killymeal (May 1993) or Aughnacloy (May 1994) as well as on RUC/British Army patrols in Cookstown (June 1992) and Pomeroy (August 1992).
 The most notable of these incidents was a double ambush that took place in Fivemiletown on 12 December 1993, when two RUC constables were killed and a British Army Lynx helicopter shot at in the aftermath.